A new relationship can be exhilarating, but before you get too excited, have you ever thought about being cautious first?

 Oftentimes, it’s so hard to meet these standards, and so when we finally meet someone who seems like the perfect candidate, we get too excited that we often forget to be careful.

-We dive headfirst into a new relationship because we get too blinded by love, attraction, and compatibility, or chemistry.
+We dive headfirst into a new relationship because we get too blinded by love, attraction, compatibility, or chemistry.
 And this is where the problem lies.

-You see, we tend to focus on these positive attributes and seemingly perfect moments that we fail to acknowledge the bad sides and to ask ourselves some important questions.
+You see, we tend to focus on these positive attributes and seemingly perfect moments that we fail to acknowledge the bad sides and ask ourselves some important questions.

 “Do I know this person very well?
 What if I find some serious flaws or I suddenly realize that his/her personality doesn’t fit mine?
 Am I willing to accept them?”